Fiscal Year Tax Collections: 2016-2017

 This year's report is the second year that reflects the 2014 corporate tax reform legislation which merged the bank and general corporate franchise taxes and was first effective in the 2015 tax year.
 The negative value for bank tax in FY2016 is the result of settlement of prior period refund claims and the movement of unrequested overpayments from bank tax to the corporate franchise tax.
 The return to a positive value in FY2017 is predominantly the result of prior period audits settling during the fiscal year.

 The appendix summarizes the effective dates for New York’s major taxes.
-For additional information and a summary, please see Publication 718-A, New York State and Local General Sales and Compensating Use Tax Rates on the department's numerical listing by publication number web page.
-Finally, the Description of Major Taxes page provides a description for many of New York State’s taxes.
+For additional information and a summary, please see Publication 718-A, Enactment and Effective Dates of Sales and Use Tax Rates on the department's numerical listing by publication number Finally, the Description of Major Taxes page provides a description for many of New York State’s taxes.

 Tabular data presented in the report may also be obtained from the department’s collections, policy and statistical reports web page.
 Questions, other inquiries and individual data table requests may be directed by electronic mail to: Policy-Statistical-Reports@tax.ny.gov.